Xiang Zhang: Education

+Research results

+Research mainly focuses on nanoscience and technology, materials physics, photonics and biotechnology.
+He developed the world's first "metalens" and demonstrated the imaging effect that broke through the diffraction limit of light for the first time.
+He also invented "plasmon lithography technology" and promoted the development of nanoscale manufacturing.

 Career

 From 1996 to 1999, he was assistant professor at the Pennsylvania State University and from 1999 to 2004, associate professor and then full professor at the University of California, Los Angeles, before joining the University of California, Berkeley.
 Zhang is an elected member of the United States National Academy of Engineering and of Academia Sinica, a foreign member of the Chinese Academy of Sciences, and a Fellow of the American Physical Society, the Optical Society of America (OSA), American Association for the Advancement of Science and The International Society for Optical Engineering.

 Zhang published more than 390 journal papers.
 His research focuses on materials physics, metamaterials and nano-photonics.

-On 15 December 2017, The University of Hong Kong appointed Zhang to the posts of president and vice-chancellor.
+On 15 December 2017, the University of Hong Kong appointed Zhang to the posts of president and vice-chancellor.
 It was the first time a candidate born and educated to undergraduate degree level in mainland China had been so appointed.
 He assumed office in July 2018.